 Italian Christmas Food

-41. Panettone is well-known beyond the borders of Italy as the sweet bread generously studded with candied fruit pieces and raisins which is enjoyed during the Christmas season.
+41. Panettone is well-known beyond the borders of Italy as the sweet fruity bread generously studded with candied fruit pieces and raisins which is enjoyed during the Christmas season.
 It originally comes from Milan and it takes 20 hours for the dough to rise three times, which helps produce the domed shape of the panettone and gives it its light porous texture.

-42. As a matter of fact, in Italy panettone is traditionally served lightly toasted.
+42. As a matter of fact, in Italy panettone is often served lightly toasted.
 It sounds wacky until you have tried it.
 Speaking from personal experience, please, be aware that raisins can really mess up your toaster so it is best to use the grill in your oven.
 This way you also wouldn’t have to worry about cutting your panettone into tiny diddly pieces to fit your toaster.

 43. Pandoro (in English ‘golden bread’) is Verona’s answer to Milan’s panettone.
 It is a very tasty and sweet bready cake, also eaten at Christmas in Italy.
 Pandoro is, yes, golden in colour thanks to the eggs used in its preparation.
 It is a tall, star-shaped cake which is served sliced and sprinkled with icing sugar so as to look like the snow-covered caps of the nearby Dolomites.
 Newer varieties of pandoro are now being sold with chocolate and custard fillings.
 Even though they depart from tradition, they are simply yummy (based on our own personal taste tests held over four Italian Christmases!).